 At the age of sixteen, I found God and realised this habit needed to stop.
 So I quit for one day.
 Then I started again.
 I didn’t know how hard this would be, and I didn’t realise how long I would struggle.

 The number of times I have tried to stop is too many to count.
 The number of times I have prayed asking God to take it away is also too many to count.
 I have tried many different techniques to help fight it.
 Some techniques helped, but none have stopped me from going back.
-Over time the amount of pornography consumed has decreased significantly (2 – 3 hours, down from 21 – 28 hours), but the last push to completely stop feels beyond my human ability.
+Over time the amount of pornography consumed has decreased significantly (2 – 3 hours/week, down from 21 – 28 hours), but the last push to completely stop feels beyond my human ability.

 I have had many thoughts of doubt and judgement.
 I have often thought I am not good enough to be a leader in any way because of this sin in my life.
 I have experienced incredible shame.
 I have felt isolated and alone.
 I have cried to God for hours on end – crying to the point my eyes hurt even to open them.